wllm-rbnt/hack-lu-website/sponsoring/index.md

 ---
 layout: splash
-title: Sponsoring hack.lu 2023
+title: Sponsoring hack.lu 2024
-excerpt: "Sponsoring hack.lu 2023"
+excerpt: "Sponsoring hack.lu 2024"
-modified: 2023-04-01T19:44:38.564948-04:00
+modified: 2024-04-01T19:44:38.564948-04:00
 ---

-# Sponsoring hack.lu 2023
+# Sponsoring hack.lu 2024

-hack.lu and CTI summit offer a unique opportunity to reach users, organisations and teams working on threat intelligence challenges.
-Through sponsoring the conference, you help the members of the threat intelligence community to work together, exchange idea, improve capabilities and improve the field.
+hack.lu offers a unique opportunity to reach users, organisations and teams working on information security, in SOCs, in CERTs, and also threat intelligence challenges.
+Through sponsoring the conference, you help the members of the information security community to work together, exchange idea, improve capabilities and improve the field.

 Your sponsorship of the conference can also provide immediate, concrete benefits to you and your organization.